+It is suggested that RSR≤0.7.

-4.1 Sensitivity Analysis
+3.3.4 Sensitivity Analysis

 In order to calibrate a model, it is important to use only those model parameters that have a strong influence on model output.
 There are two ways to determine which parameters are sensitive.
 A “global” sensitivity analysis can be done by varying multiple parameters concurrently and computing a multiple linear regression function between the parameter and objective function values.
 While this captures the full variability of each parameter, the interactions between parameters can obscure the results.
 The second way is called “one-at-a-time” sensitivity analysis and involves changing one parameter at a time and measuring the associated change in model output.
 This isolates the effect of each parameter but misses information on the interaction between multiple parameters.
 This limitation can be alleviated with a proper understanding of the model algorithms, but some feedbacks throughout the system will still be missed.
 Since calibrating for flow, sediment and nutrients involves a large set of parameters, we chose to conduct “one-at-a-time” sensitivity analysis.
 We used the SWAT-CUP calibration software (Abbaspour 2012) which provides detailed representations of sensitivity results.
-Figure 3 displays an example of this process showing results for the parameter EPCO (Plant uptake compensation factor).
-As the parameter increases, winter flow decreases.
-Sensitivity analysis was done for 43 parameters.
-A summary of sensitive parameters can be found in Table 4.